-So, here are some references on barefoot running and barefoot hiking.
 Please note that while I practice barefoot running and hiking, I also have a far more skeptical stance on practices such as “grounding”.
-So, here you go with some sources.
+I try also to present a balanced view, but my own experience tends to lean towards the benefits of barefooting (which may not necessarily be linked to “grounding”).

 For more about minimalistic running (no, I don’t advocate those Vibrams or other “minimalistic” shoes), here are a few resources: